lae/ansible-role-travis-lxc/README.md

   vars:
     test_profiles:
       - profile: debian-buster
-      - profile: ubuntu-bionic
+      - profile: ubuntu-focal
-      - profile: centos-7
+      - profile: centos-8
-      - profile: alpine-v3.8
+      - profile: alpine-v3.11

 # Add any other setup tasks you might need but don't necessarily need in your role
 - hosts: all